Entrance Requirements

 Interview

-An admission interview is optional.
-Interviews will be conducted while time slots are available, up until two weeks after the application submission deadline for the applicant's desired admission round.
-Transfer interviews will be held through the appropriate transfer application deadline.
+An admission interview is optional except for students who chose to use an interview to satisfy their Christian Faith Recommendation.
 Please keep in mind that interview appointments are limited and often fill up a few weeks before the application deadline.

 Application Procedures